navuboy/rl_ardrone/README.md

 # Reinforcement Learning for Autonomous navigation of UAV's
+This repository contains the simulation source code for implementing reinforcement learning aglorithms for autonomous navigation of ardone in indoor environments.
+Gazebo is the simulated environment that is used here.
 ## Q-Learning.py
 Autonomous Navigation of UAV using Q-Learning (Reinforcement Learning).
 - State: <b>Discrete</b>